-Each gauge/fan pair is managed by the software.
 When you enter the serial numbers, ensure that the correct gauge is paired with the fan in use.
-Matching fan model to gauge serial number is most important, as the software calculates flows from the fan pressures reported by a gauge based on the specific parameters of each fan model.
+The software calculates flows from the fan pressures reported by a gauge based on the specific parameters of each fan model.

 Information entered for the test technician, fan model, gauge model, and serial number will be saved and entered automatically for you when you create a new test.